-SP 4113-6 Theater Production Techniques
+SP 4113-6 Theater Production

-Special studies in directing or technical aspects of theater.
+A study of producing a play with emphasis on play selection, casting, directing and designing.
+In addition, students will take on leadership responsibilities of directing or technical aspects of theater.
 Students work under the supervision of the director of theater.
-Enrollment by permission only.
 Offered on demand.